Skip to Main Content

 The full details of the source are given in a reference list at the end of the document:

 Reference list entries contain all the information that someone needs to follow up your source.
-Reference lists in Chicago are arranged alphabetically by the primary author's surname.
+Reference lists in Chicago Author-Date are arranged alphabetically by the primary author's surname.

 Reference list entries vary depending upon the format of the source of your information.
 See Reference List Entries or All Examples for details on how to construct references for specific resources such as books, journals and web pages.